ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Experiments and Results

 \subsection{Scalability}

-Formerly, we showcased our method's ability to handle up to 8 design parameters (as in the case of Ant), and now we demonstrate the scalability of our method.
-We use the MaxHumanoid Environment discussed in Sec. \ref{sec:environments} to create a humanoid with 16 configurable design parameters.
+We use the MaxHumanoid Environment discussed in \ref{subsec:Environments} to create a humanoid with 16 configurable design parameters.
 Remarkably, with the same budget of 10.2 million timesteps, our agent was able to identify the best co-design and learn the complex task of humanoid walking.